-This sentiment was echoed by Gerald Corey (2006, p.117), Professor Emeritus at California State University and author of over 40 books on Counselling and Psychotherapy who stated that:
+In an article published by the American Counselling Association, Gerald Corey, Professor Emeritus at California State University and author of over 40 books on Counselling and Psychotherapy (Corey, 2006, p.
+117), stated

-Effective counseling addresses the body, mind, and spirit ... spiritual and religious matters are therapeutically relevant, ethically appropriate, and potentially significant topics for the practice of counseling in secular settings.
+Effective counseling addresses the body, mind, and spirit....

+....Spiritual and religious matters are therapeutically relevant, ethically appropriate, and potentially significant topics for the practice of counseling in secular settings.
 Counselors must be prepared to deal with their clients' issues of the human spirit.